sjspielman/tasty/README.md

 - [ ] Remove these instructions (and most likely the local development instructions below) from this README!
 We recommend that you link to `<url for repository's GitHub pages>/workshop/HOME` in the README, as this is where you will likely want most users to start to interact with the repository.

+### Manually triggering issue creation with GitHub Actions

+If you would like to automatically create issues corresponding to the tasks that are required for customizing this repository, you can manually trigger a workflow once you have created your new repo.
+Navigate to `Actions` and select `Manually trigger issue creation for standard set up` from under `All workflows`.
+Use the `Run workflow` drop down menu; you will be required to input the appropriate `training-modules` release tag for your training workshop.

 ## Local development